reyscode/webG/docs/motivation.md

 A web page consists of text content distributed spatially in such a way that keeps the reader focussed.
 Another way to look at a page is by inspecting it with developer tools.
 It shows the elements in a web page as a tree.
 We call this the DOM (Document Object Model) tree.
 In this article, I'll showcase a tool I built for visualizing DOM tree of web pages - webG.
 I will do a step-by-step walkthrough of the project's development process.

 Now why would you want to visualize the DOM tree?
-Isn't that supposed to be hidden from the reader?
+Isn't that supposed to be hidden from the user?

 >  A change in perspective is worth 80 IQ points.